 - 1.13.
 This document is the LCN Fund Governance Document and sets out the regulation, governance and administration of the LCN Fund. - 1.14.
 This document has been developed in three stages: - Stage 1 setting out the First Tier Funding Mechanism, - Stage 2 setting out the Second Tier ISP, and - Stage 3 setting out the Second Tier and Discretionary Funding Mechanisms. - 1.15.
 This third version of the LCN Governance Fund Document represents the culmination of these three stages. - 1.16.
 In this document we use the term DNO to refer to entities that are termed distribution service providers (DSPs) in the Electricity Distribution Licence.
 We have used the term DNO here in order to make the document easier to read.
 We also use the term Electricity Distributors to refer collectively to DNOs and independent DNOs. - 1.17.
-Defined terms are capitalised throughout the text, with the definitions set out in Section Seven. - 1.18.
+In this document we use the terms Ofgem and the Authority interchangeably.
+Ofgem is the Office of the Gas and Electricity Markets Authority. - 1.18.
+Defined terms are capitalised throughout the text, with the definitions set out in Section Seven. - 1.19.
 All paragraph and chapter references contained in this document refer to the paragraphs and chapters contained within the same section unless it is explicitly stated otherwise.